user54778/Moocfi-Java-Programming-II-Solutions/README.md

 # Moocfi-Java-Programming-II-Solutions
-## My Solutions to Moofi's Java Programming II course.
+My solutions to University of Helsinki’s Moocfi Java Programming II course.
+More about the course can be seen here: https://java-programming.mooc.fi/